Preview: Louisville at Temple

 1. Temple G Dalton Pepper has scored in double figures in 10 straight games and added at least five rebounds in each of the last three.

-2. Louisville F Wayne Blackshear (concussion) missed the last game but is expected to be back Friday.
+2. Louisville F Wayne Blackshear (concussion) missed the last game but is expected to be back on Thursday.

 3. Smith is connecting on just 64.4 percent of his free-throw attempts over the last six games.